Using Feedback Loops, Collaboration, Templates & Guides

 Story Approval and Rework Comments

-Story approval is a way to create a flow for observations and stories in Educa, where stories are reviewed by another teacher.
+Story approval is a way to create a flow for learning stories in Educa, where stories are reviewed by another teacher.
 This can be used to reduce errors – proofreading — and/or for training, where the reviewers points out missing elements or other conclusions.

 Once you have turned on story approval (default is “off”), you can then select which teachers can publish without approval and who can approve the stories of other teachers.
 It is common for a young teacher to have multiple mentors who can review their stories — it helps share the workload and avoids delays if someone is away.
 For the mentors’ convenience, Educa has a “pending stories” tab, where they can go to see stories needing review.